Updated on September 12, 2023

 You Will Have a Collaborative Divorce Attorney

-You and your divorcing spouse will each be represented by your own divorce attorney who has specific experience in negotiations, in how collaborative divorces are structured, and in interpersonal conflict resolution.
+You and your divorcing spouse will each be represented by your own divorce attorney who has specific experience in negotiations, collaborative divorce structure, and interpersonal conflict resolution.

 Although you are going for collaboration here, you will not be flying solo; your collaborative divorce attorney is on your side and will be negotiating on behalf of your best interests.
 In other words, there is no need to worry about your parental and financial rights getting lost in the spirit of collaboration.